JoshBarnett279/ufmfgt-15-1-portfolio/Logbook.md

 Reflection:
 Week 4 was a big improvement in my understanding.
 Working with arrays made my programs feel more complete and structured, and I am now more confident handling larger sets of data.

+Week 5 – Functions and Modular Programming

+Overview:
+In Week 5, I learned how to use functions to organise programs more effectively.
+Instead of placing all logic inside "main()", I created separate functions for tasks such as addition, circle calculations, validation, exponentiation, and swapping values.

+What I learned:

+How to declare and define functions

+The purpose of function prototypes

+How parameters and return values work

+The meaning of pass-by-value

+How modular design improves program structure

+Challenges and solutions:
+The broken swap exercise helped me understand pass-by-value.
+Although the values were swapped inside the function, they did not change in "main()" because only copies were passed.
+I also corrected small issues such as using "%lf" correctly when working with "double".

+Reflection:
+This week improved my understanding of how larger programs should be structured.
+Using functions made the code clearer and more organised, and I now feel more prepared to move on to pointers.